syrupy-project/syrupy/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Please mark items as completed where appropriate. e.g. [x]. -->

 - [ ] This PR has sufficient test coverage.
-- [ ] I have updated the CHANGELOG.md.
+- [ ] I will merge this pull request with a semantic title.

 ## Additional Comments